Fat Pirate Casino

 • If the site confiscates your winnings, you have zero recourse

-The site restricts Swedish players (Sweden has strict enforcement) but accepts UK players.
-This selective enforcement reveals deliberate targeting of jurisdictions where enforcement is slower.
+The site restricts Swedish players (Sweden has strict enforcement and actively prosecutes unlicensed operators) but accepts UK players.
+This selective enforcement reveals deliberate targeting of jurisdictions where enforcement is slower and penalties are rarely applied to players themselves.

 The Self-Exclusion Interrogation